-of technology buyers in North America say past experience with the solution is a major factor in which vendor they choose ^{13b}
+of all technology buyers say past experience with the solution is a major factor in which vendor they choose^{13b}

+57%

-of technology buyers in North America say postsales support is a major factor in which vendor they choose ^{13a}
+of all technology buyers say post-sales support is a major factor in which vendor they choose^{13a}

 Figure 13c

 Which phase of the buying journey are you involved in?

-59%
+Purchasing the

+technology solution

-Identifying the problem
+54% Identifying the problem

-55% Researching potential solution 52%

-Determining and selecting a shortlist of vendors

-41%

-Purchasing the technology solution

 53%

-Implementing the
+Researching potential solution

+50%

+Determining and selecting a shortlist of vendors 45%

 Implementing the technology in my workplace

-Renewing our license with the vendor
+25% Renewing our license with the vendor

+^{13a} 1^{2b} What do you consider to be the most important factors when selecting a vendor for [PIPE FROM HS5]?
+(N=5,894)

+^{13c} Which phase in the buying journey are you involved in when purchasing [PIPE FROM HS5]?
+(N=5,894),

 Reducing adoption timeframes

-Many technology solutions have lengthy adoption periods, ^(14a) exposing another critical area for vendors to address.
-Technology implementation and renewals at Enterprise companies can take nearly a year once a new technology is onboarded. ^(14b)
+Many technology solutions have lengthy adoption periods,^(14a) exposing another critical area for vendors to address.
+Technology implementation and renewals at Enterprise companies can take nearly a year once a new technology is onboarded.^(14b)

 Addressing what can be pain-points for both IT and end users is vital when reducing time to value; particularly with metrics like net-dollar retention under greater scrutiny with subscription-based solutions.
-For marketers in North America, similar to social proof, post-sale support can extend beyond customer marketing and into your messaging, positioning, and value propositions.
-Leverage brand and demand efforts to showcase value-generating outcomes your solutions can provide.
+For marketers, similar to social proof, post-sale support can extend beyond customer marketing and into your messaging, positioning, and value propositions.
+Leverage brand and demand efforts to showcase valuegenerating outcomes your solutions can provide.